Bloodhound Right for You?

 Couch potatoes Yes...
 Good ole country porch dogs No

 The new owner must be prepared for their intelligence, creative and destructive abilities, and desire for a well structured and consistent lifestyle.
-The Bloodhound is by far NOT easy but for those captured by the breed they are totally Worth it.
+The Bloodhound is by far NOT easy but for those captured by the breed they are totally worth it.

-A loose bloodhound is a "missing" Bloodhound.
-Bloodhounds require large fenced in yard.
-They are a breed that must be challenged physically and mentally otherwise they may resort to destructive bahaviour.
-A swing of his head can spread saliva 20 feet.Although short haired they do shed!
+A loose Bloodhound is a "missing" Bloodhound.
+Bloodhounds require a large fenced in yard.
+They are a breed that must be challenged physically and mentally, otherwise they may resort to destructive behaviour.
+A swing of his head can spread saliva 20 feet.
+Although short haired, they do shed!
 Beloved antiques can be ruined with one stroll through a living room.
 His enormous size, food requirements, vet bills, and inherently shorter life span make him a dubious companion for the average dog-lover.

 Location - If you live in an apartment, think seriously before purchasing a Bloodhound.
 An 8 week old, 20 lb. puppy will fit into a condo when it's purchased, but a Bloodhound puppy grows 4 - 7 lbs. per week and 1/2" - 1" in height per week.
 He will shortly outgrow your lovely "little condo".
 A Bloodhound prefers a fenced yard and room to grow.
-Family

 Decision - If you want a Bloodhound for the family but your wife wants something smaller, think twice.
 Statistics show that the wife does most of the feeding, training, cleaning and grooming.
-As your hound grows in size, your wife's enthusiasm will fad in relation to the increased needs of this giant.
+As your Hound grows in size, your wife's enthusiasm will fade in relation to the increased needs of this giant.
 Never purchase a puppy to "grow up with the baby" unless you are prepared to cope with the extra work load.

 Responsibility - Once you have acquired a Bloodhound, you have also acquired a whole new set of responsibilities and are no longer the carefree souls you were.
 You cannot run off for the weekend and leave him to the tender care of your neighbours.
 He is a dog that requires a lot of personal attention and supervision through his first year.
 He is not one that thrives on a bowl of food and a bed in the garage.
-An adult hound is not easy to place in another home, especially if he has acquired bad habits.
+An adult Hound is not easy to place in another home, especially if he has acquired bad habits.
 Getting back your original purchase price through resale is next to impossible.
-In your desperation to unload an unwanted hound, you might inadvertently let him fall into the hands of an uneducated and/or irresponsible breeder.
+In your desperation to unload an unwanted Hound, you might inadvertently let him fall into the hands of an uneducated and/or irresponsible breeder.

 Showing - If you want a show dog, it is essential that you make this fact clear to the breeder.
 No breeder can guarantee you a "Ch.", but he can select a puppy that in his opinion, is of superior quality and free of visible faults that would eliminate the puppy from show competition.

 Tracking or Trailing - This is the breed's main purpose and intent.
 Bloodhounds are know as a "nose that has eyes".
 Field work can be most fulfilling and exciting as you and your dog work as a "team".
 Field work requires a lot of hard work, time and patience but is worth every minute when your dog has a TD (Tracking Dog title) or TDX (Tracking Dog Excellent title).
-This work is not for everyone or everydog.
+This work is not for everyone or every dog.

 Protection - Is he a watchdog?
 Yes!
 Is he a guard dog?
 NO!
 NO!
 NO!!
 Guard dogs and watch dogs are not synonymous.
-The end result of people who try, is a vicious, unpredictable and potential four-legged lawsuit in their backyard. the Bloodhound is a very sensitive breed.
+The end result of people who try, is a vicious, unpredictable and potential four-legged lawsuit in their backyard.
+The Bloodhound is a very sensitive breed.
 He is extremely intelligent and quick to learn if the owner is patient and capable of communicating his needs to him.

 Obedience - it is highly recommended that you take your dog to obedience classes at a young age.
 You must realize that a full-grown male can reach up to 130 lbs, and it is best to have some control over the dog while he is still young and before he is large enough to drag you off your feet.
 There are obedience trials where you can obtain the titles CD, CDX and UD.
 Bloodhounds may not learn as quickly as some other breeds, but they can certainly learn through slow, steady training and patience on your part.